cs3425/project/README.md

 # Biological Activity in the Tijuana River

 Photosynthetic active radiation (PAR) is thought to be highly related to predicting algal blooms, which can be detected by Chlorophyll A readings.
+Visualizing these data together and in relation to each other and their changes over time in one particular area of interest can convey the interactions in complex river systems.

 **Data and Tools**<br/>